Poset-free Families and Lubell-boundedness: Lubell-bounded Posets

 The last case is $n=4$, $e=1$, and $\F$ contains both $\emptyset$ and $[4]$.
 If $\F$ contains all singleton subsets of $[4]$, then $\F=\{\emptyset,[4]\}\cup\binom{[4]}{1}$.
 Let $\F'=(\F\setminus \{[4]\})\cup\{ S\}$ for some 3-subset $S$.
 On the one hand, $\F'$ is $P$-free since if $S$ represents some element of $P$, then $[4]$ could be the same element of $P$.
 With other elements of $P$ in $\F\setminus \{[4]\}$, we conclude that $\F$ contains $P$, which contradicts our assumption.
 On the other hand, $\F'$ must contain $P$ since $\hb(\F'\setminus\{\emptyset\})=1\frac{1}{4}>e(P)$.
 The dilemma is caused by the assumption $\binom{[4]}{1}\subset\F$.
 Hence $\F$ cannot contain all singleton subsets.
 By the same reasoning, $\F$ cannot contain all 3-subsets of $[4]$.
 Therefore we can just replace $\emptyset$ and $[4]$ by a singleton subset and a 3-subset, resp.
 Again, we conclude that $|\F|=\Sigma(n,e)$. \end{proof}

 This property of a poset being centrally L-bounded generalizes how we showed in~\cite{GriLi} that when $P$ is the butterfly, $\lanp=\Sigma(n,e)$ for all sufficiently large~$n$.
-Note that unlike the more restrictive class of uniformly L-bounded posets, we do not get that $\lanp=\Sigma(n,e)$ for {\em all\/} $n$--it can fail for small $n$.
-Indeed, we see this for the butterfly, where $e=2$: For $n=2$, $\B_2$ is itself a $\B$-free family of size 4, which is more than $\Sigma(2,2)=3$.
+Note that, unlike the more restrictive class of uniformly L-bounded posets, it need not hold that $\lanp=\Sigma(n,e)$ for {\em all\/} $n$ - it can fail for small $n$.
+Indeed, we see this for the butterfly, where $e=2$: For $n=2$, $\B_2$ is a $\B$-free family of size 4, which is more than $\Sigma(2,2)=3$.

 A further distinction is that extremal families for centrally L-bounded $P$ are not restricted to the middle level families $\B(n,e)$, as they are when $P$ is uniformly L-bounded.
-For instance, when $P$ is the butterfly, a construction in~\cite{DebKatSwa} for $\B_4$ is
+For instance, when $P$ is the butterfly, a construction of DeBonis {\it et al.\/}~\cite{DebKatSwa} for $\B_4$ is